cedana/cedana/docs/get-started/features.md

 ```

-When developing a new plugin, or adding a feature to a plugin, it's helpful to see if there are any compatibility errors.
+When developing a new plugin, or adding a feature to a plugin, it's helpful to see more information on any compatibility issues.
 Use `cedana features --errors` to see any incompatibility errors.

 Check out the guide on [writing plugins](../developer-guides/writing_plugins.md) for more information.